 There are quite a few models and leadership education and training programs that are relevant to cognitive bias mitigation.
-As mentioned previously, diversity or sensitivity training programs tend to focus more narrowly on peoplerelated decisions and encompass a subset of the selfprotection and corner-cutting biases we discuss in this article (e.g., in-group and out-group biases, hot hand fallacy, halo effect; Kalev et al., 2006; Ross, 2008; Lublin, 2014; Babcock, 2006).
+As mentioned previously, diversity or sensitivity training programs tend to focus more narrowly on peoplerelated decisions and encompass a subset of the Similarity and Expedience biases we discuss in this article (e.g., ingroup and outgroup bias, hot hand fallacy, halo effect; Ross, 2008; Lublin, 2014; Babcock, 2006).
 Other models and strategies for bias mitigation, like ours, have been more expansive and inclusive of a wider variety of bias.
-For example, Campbell et al. (2010) identify three "red-flag conditions" that are likely to lead to biased decision-making (i.e., presence of inappropriate self-interest, distorting attachments, and misleading memories) and outline a seven-step process for identifying those red flags.
-Though an alternative approach that is useful and concise, we believe that our model provides more detail and structure surrounding the neuroscience of bias - not only its cause, but potential mitigation strategies - and why different targeted strategies could work for specific categories of bias.
+For example, Campbell et al. (2010) identify three "redflag conditions" that are likely to lead to biased decisionmaking (i.e., presence of inappropriate self-interest, distorting attachments, and misleading memories) and outline a seven-step process for identifying those red flags.
+Though an alternative approach that is useful and concise, we believe that our model provides more detail and structure surrounding the neuroscience of bias-not only its cause but potential mitigation strategies-and why different targeted strategies could work for specific categories of bias.

 Other comprehensive models of leadership development less directly target unconscious bias, but are nonetheless aimed at reducing the impact of bias in decision-making.
 Work by William Torbert focuses on "action logic" profiles, or leadership styles characterized by how one interprets his/her environment and how s/he reacts to perceived challenges (Rooke & Torbert, 2005).
-Though never explicitly discussed as unconscious biases, the descriptions of the problems underlying each style are consistent with the biases we discuss here (e.g., "Opportunists tend to regard their bad behavior as legitimate [...] reject feedback, externalize blame" [Rooke & Torbert, 2005, pg.
-68] similar to fundamental attribution error, self-serving bias, and egocentric bias).
+Though never explicitly discussed as unconscious biases, the descriptions of the problems underlying each style are consistent with the biases we discuss here (e.g., "Opportunists tend to regard their bad behavior as legitimate... reject feedback, externalize blame" [Rooke & Torbert, 2005, pg.
+68]similar to fundamental attribution error, self-serving bias, and egocentric bias).
 Mitigation strategies in this program stress awareness, learning about the drivers of our behavior, and perspective taking.